How to Use Siri in MacOS Sierra (The Complete User Guide)

 Siri will be staying updated with your messages, too.
 You can tell her to send a message to someone by saying, “Message (Person)” then your message.
 Same with FaceTime, you simply ask her “FaceTime” then the name of the person you want to do a video chat through FaceTime.

-Siri on Mac desktop is very similar with the one on mobile.
+Siri on Mac desktop is very similar to the one on mobile.
 You’re free to ask about what are the latest movies that are showing or ask if people do enjoy the movies.
 Ask her to remind you about things like calling your mother once you arrive home or ask her to be a constant reminder for you to revisit documents you’re working on.

 More on Siri’s Settings